This Policy applies only to information that Commit Works collects via this Website.

 For further information about privacy in general, please refer to the Office of the Australian Information Commissioner’s website located at http://www.oaic.gov.au.

-If you require a copy of this Policy, please email our Chief Technology Officer at email@example.com.
+If you require a copy of this Policy, please email us at firstname.lastname@example.org.